Internal Medicine Residency Program at Vassar Brothers Medical Center

 I am honored to be the program director of the Nuvance Health Internal Medicine Residency Program at Vassar Brothers Medical Center (VBMC) where everything we do is driven by our focus on two things—excellence in education and phenomenal patient care.

 Here at Nuvance Health – VBMC, you have the best of both worlds.
 We are a young program whose inaugural class started in July 2019.
-Our first class of 25 graduated together in June 2022 and all have gone on to wonderful job opportunities and fellowships.
+Our first class of 25 graduated together in June 2022 and all of our graduates have gone on to wonderful job opportunities and fellowships.
 As a newer program, we have been able to build a residency culture from the beginning to meet the needs of modern-day medicine while incorporating techniques to improve resident wellness and work-life balance.
 We are imaginative and creative, and actively seek out feedback from our residents to help shape and continuously improve the program.
 However, we also understand that a strong and stable educational structure is essential to allow you to reach your full potential.
 We have incorporated the best of seasoned programs with the ingenuity and agility of the new, which has helped us adapt to challenges like the pandemic and come out stronger together.

 Your education is our priority.
 We understand that there is a great deal to learn in these three years, and we want your time best spent on mastering your clinical and diagnostic skills, communicating with patients, and learning about systems-based practice.
 Our curriculum, faculty, resources, and diverse patient population provide an ideal environment for residency training.
 We are fortunate to have a dedicated, knowledgeable, and easily accessible faculty and staff who are committed to your success.
-Residents have protected educational time each weekday with a fantastic noon conference series, morning report, subspecialty small-group sessions and ambulatory academic half-days.
-We have a wide range of medical pathology comparable to most busy academic medical centers but in a community hospital environment, which makes the residency experience appropriately challenging but also enjoyable.
-Proof of our rich patient pathology and commitment to scholarly activity is demonstrated by the work completed by our inaugural class during their tenure here which includes 5 research projects published in peer reviewed journals, 29 research abstracts accepted for presentation, 12 case reports accepted for publication in peer reviewed journals and 145 case report abstracts accepted for presentation at international, national, and local conferences (including ACP, NYACP, SGIM, NYRIF/CCR, CHEST, ACC, ATS, ACG).
+Residents have protected educational time each weekday with a fantastic noon conference series, afternoon report, subspecialty small-group sessions and ambulatory academic half-days.

 We want our trainees to graduate with the preparation and confidence to pursue any of the diverse careers a residency in internal medicine allows, whether it is in primary care, subspecialty fellowship or hospitalist medicine.
 Our established advising program begins early in the intern year to give you the support and resources you need to pursue your goals.
-Many of our graduates went on to highly competitive fellowships at top institutions.
-Others have chosen to be excellent hospitalists or primary care physicians here and around the country.
-Starting in July 2023 we will also have medical fellowships based here at VBMC in nephrology, infectious disease, and pulmonary and critical care medicine.

 We hope that when you graduate, that you stay here and join our medical community, but we want you to reach your fullest potential wherever it may be and are happy to support you to get there.
 I hope you will apply to the Nuvance Health Internal Medicine Residency Program at Vassar Brothers Medical Center.
 You will gain the professional experience you need and the personal connections you want while enjoying the beauty of the Hudson Valley.

-Susan Collins, MD
+Susan Collins, MD, FACP

-Nuvance Health Internal Medicine Residency Program at Vassar Brothers Medical Center
+Program Director, Nuvance Health VBMC Internal Medicine Residency

 Program Structure